alimozdemir/DataSuit/README.md

 ```

 ### Guid
 ```csharp
 suit.Build<T>()
     .Guid(i => i.Id)
 ```

 # Import/Export

-Following code exports settings of the current suit as JSON string.
+Following code, export settings of the current suit as JSON string.
 ```csharp
 suit.Export();
 ```
 Note that: FuncProvider can't be exported.
 Therefore, you have to re-define the Func providers when you are importing them to a suit.

-Following code import settings with the given JSON string.
+Following code, import settings with the given JSON string.
 ```csharp
 suit.Import(data);
 ```

-You can see an example JSON file from [here](https://raw.githubusercontent.com/lyzerk/DataSuit/master/samples/DataSuit.SettingExportImport/settings.json)
+You can see an example setting JSON file from [here](https://raw.githubusercontent.com/lyzerk/DataSuit/master/samples/DataSuit.SettingExportImport/settings.json)

 # AspNetCore